LinkedEarth/FROGS/about.md

 ## What should I be looking forward to in the next two years?

-FROGS will comprise two main thrusts: (1) the creation of an interactive platform, LeapFROGS and (2) a series of workshop aimed at geoscientists in various stages of their career.
+FROGS comprises two main thrusts: (1) the creation of an interactive platform, LeapFROGS and (2) a series of workshop aimed at geoscientists in various stages of their career.

 ### LeapFROGS

-LeapFROGS is a free online platform that will curate lecture materials on science practice and publishing, along with interactive, self-graded exercises to create self-paced learning modules on various aspects of scientific research.
-We expect that this platform will launch in **May 2024**; however, a prototype is available [here](http://linked.earth/ec_workshops_py/).
+LeapFROGS is a free online platform that curates lecture materials on science practice and publishing, along with interactive, self-graded exercises to create self-paced learning modules on various aspects of scientific research.
+The platform launched in May 2024 ahead of our first workshop and is available in a [Python kernel](http://linked.earth/LeapFROGS/) and an [R kernel](http://linked.earth/RLeapFROGS/).

-The modules will include links to reference materials together with exercises that test understandings of the concepts by filling in the blanks.
+The modules include links to reference materials together with exercises that test understandings of the concepts by filling in the blanks.
 Learners can get hints and detailed solutions.
-This platform will support training events.
+This platform also supports synchronous learning during training events.
 However, it is intended to be open to the entire geoscience community and can be used for self-paced tutorials outside of the training events.

 ### Training workshops